scalableinternetservices/ucsb_website/index.md

 students, and team will build their own scalable web site using fundamental web technologies and the [Ruby on Rails](http://rubyonrails.org/) framework.

-Project-centric lab will meet every DAYOFWEEK from START:00pm to END:00pm in Phelps 3525.
+Project-centric lab will meet every Tuesday from 4:00pm to 5:00pm in Phelps 3525.
 These mandatory labs offer a chance to collaborate with your teammates, demo your progress to the instructor, and get guidance.